 Bill Holland from Olympia, WA on October 25, 2021:

 Wonderful concept, failed miserably in the case of the League of Nations.
 This does not mean, however, that we should give up on the concept/theory.
 It is worth actualizing.

-Misbah Sheikh from The World of Rebels. on October 25, 2021:
+Misbah Sheikh from — This Existence Is Only an Illusion on October 25, 2021:

 Amara, I enjoyed reading your hub.
 A very interesting and well written article.
 You have explained Collective Security in great detail.
 Take care, dear sister.

 Blessings and love as always!